 Most cats can tolerate a little peanut butter here and there.
 The problem lies mainly in the very high caloric density of peanut butter.
 Giving your sweet kitty peanut butter too often can lead to significant weight gain.

 There is some need for caution with peanut butter.
-If you’ve never given your cat peanut butter before, start with a very small amount.
+If you’ve never given it to your cat before, start with a very small amount.
 Peanut butter can cause stomach upsets in cats (this should pass after a few hours.
 If it doesn’t, call the vet.)
 There is also a small chance that your cat may have an allergy.
 While this is very rare, keep an eye out for swelling, itching, and difficulty breathing, and head to the vet pronto.

 Gooey, sticky peanut butter also does pose a choking hazard for cats, especially in large doses.
 Definitely don’t plop a big ol’ spoonful in their bowl and leave them to it.